skycoin/skywire/README.md

 Apps should be stated in the config without `.exe` extension, as usual.

 Some log lines may seem strange due to the Windows encoding in terminal.
-To make life easier you may use:
+To make life easier you may change encoding to UTF-8 executing:
 ```
-REM change CHCP to UTF-8
 CHCP 65001
 ```